Building a Path to Personal Success

 Elementary School

-In the fall of 2021, CLK Elementary School began a grades 1-3 opt-in competency-based microschool called CLK Engage.
+During the school years 2021-22 and 2022-23, CLK Elementary School offered students in grades 1-4 an opt-in competency-based microschool called CLK Engage.
 The program was designed to align with the district’s Portrait of a Graduate.
 Matt Hampton, CLK Elementary Principal explained the program by saying, “With competency-based learning (CBE), the district is meeting students where they are in their learning journey.
 Throughout their day, they have the flexibility to move from one “grade” to another.”
 Engaging with students where they are rather than keeping a lock-in-step pace for all students addresses the gaps in their learning on a more immediate basis.

-teacher sign outside doorTeachers Jennifer Davidson, Heidi Koski, and Lynne Koivisto share 60 students in the CLK Engage program.
-Each student has a homeroom teacher but moves during the day based on assessment data in reading and math (e.g., DRA and NWEA), student behavior, and teacher input.
-“First-grade” students performing above grade level in reading will attend the “second-grade” teacher’s reading class while a “third-grader” needing more time to develop foundational math skills will attend a “second-grade” math class.
-Students move along the scope and sequence continuum in these subjects without being held back or forced to move forward because of their traditional grade level.
+teacher sign outside doorTeachers shared 60-80 students in the CLK Engage program.
+Each student has a homeroom teacher but moved during the day based on assessment data in reading and math (e.g., DRA and NWEA), student behavior, and teacher input.
+“First-grade” students performing above grade level in reading could attend the “second-grade” teacher’s reading class while a “third-grader” needing more time to develop foundational math skills could attend a “second-grade” math class.
+Students moved along the scope and sequence continuum in these subjects without being held back or forced to move forward because of their traditional grade level.

-Each day in CLK Engage begins with a 10-15 minute whole group morning meeting.
-All students also receive whole group and small group instruction from their teachers.
-Instruction in core subjects other than reading and math is received from their homeroom teacher and students still participate in elective courses like physical education and art.
-While technology is used in the classroom as a resource and for supplementary activities, students spend most of their time physically with their teachers.
-They can choose to demonstrate their learning through writing, typing, or recording.
-Place-based learning opportunities are embedded into the CLK Engage program through local field trips and “Fun Friday” activities.
+Each day in CLK Engage began with a 10-15 minute whole group morning meeting.
+All students also received whole group and small group instruction from their teachers.
+Instruction in core subjects other than reading and math was received from their homeroom teacher and students still participated in elective courses like physical education and art.
+While technology was used in the classroom as a resource and for supplementary activities, students spent most of their time physically with their teachers.
+Students could choose to demonstrate their learning through writing, typing, or recording.
+Place-based learning opportunities were embedded into the CLK Engage program through local field trips and “Fun Friday” activities.

-CLK Engage Students will soarSetting learning goals, reflecting upon their learning, and advocating for themselves are important components of CBE.
-Work binders, one tool to help students learn these skills, are where students store their completed assignments and tests.
-Students reflect on these assets and use a self-evaluation rubric of “I can” statements to showcase their achievement and help set goals.
-Standards-based report cards, another tool used to help students take ownership of their learning, are used throughout the elementary school.
-Students use these to show how they build on their competencies throughout the year.
+CLK Engage Students will soarSetting learning goals, reflecting upon their learning, and advocating for themselves were important components of CBE.
+Students stored their completed assignments and tests in work binders, a tool to help them learn these skills.
+They also reflected on these assets and used a self-evaluation rubric of “I can” statements to showcase their achievement and help set goals.
+Standards-based report cards, another tool used to help students take ownership of their learning, were used throughout the elementary school.
+Students used these to show how they built on their competencies throughout the year.

-Work binders and the standards-based report cards are shared with parents at parent-teacher conferences.
-Along with feedback from parents, which has initially been positive, the district will be using other tools such as student growth/assessments and student confidence to evaluate CLK Engage at the end of the year.
-Using lessons learned through 2021-22 and the evaluation results, CLK plans to expand the Engage program to grades 4 and 5 in 2022-23.
-CLK Engage is also impacting the culture of the district as teachers are asking if they can try new student-centered learning models in their buildings and classrooms.
+Work binders and the standards-based report cards were shared with parents at parent-teacher conferences.
+Along with feedback from parents, the district used other tools such as student growth/assessments and student confidence to evaluate CLK Engage at the end of each year.
+While the program has been put on hold, the lessons learned through the pilot have impacted the culture of the district as it moves toward new student-centered learning models in their buildings and classrooms.

 Middle School

-Through this plan students learn as they work on things they are passionate about and teachers receive tools to incorporate those passions into their curriculum.
-As Joel shared, “We all do things we don’t like because we’re passionate about what we’re doing.
-I love working with kids, but I also have to do the writing and math part of the job even though I don’t really like it.”
-He believes maker spaces are an important component to help teachers learn how to break away from their siloed lessons and allow students to apply the standards to their passions within all subject areas.
+Students learn as they work on things they are passionate about and teachers receive tools to incorporate those passions into their curriculum.
+As the previous middle school principal who initiated the maker spaces, Joel shared, “Maker spaces are an important component to help teachers learn how to break away from their siloed lessons and allow students to apply the standards to their passions within all subject areas.”

-In addition to maker spaces, CLK Middle School offers after school programs that are taught by their teachers.
+In addition to maker spaces, CLK Middle School offers after-school programs that are taught by their teachers.
 Students are writing the school newspaper, learning math and practicing reading skills in a babysitting class, and selling products in the school store.
 They can learn about telescopes, how to use them, and can borrow them to use on their own.
-Each of these courses run three to four weeks after school and then a new menu of options are offered.
+Each of these courses runs three to four weeks after school and then a new menu of options is offered.
 Engagement in afterschool programs and sports went from 65% to 80% in two weeks during the first semester of 2021-22 and teachers are realizing that kids will stay after school for 1.5 hours just to learn about their subject.
-That realization has inspired them to look at changing their classroom structures to fit this type of learning with a goal to have every classroom using one or more student-centered learning tools.
+That realization has inspired them to look at changing their classroom structures to fit this type of learning to have every classroom using one or more student-centered learning tools.

 No matter the educational model used (e.g., CBE, PBL, etc.), the ultimate goal is to get students excited about coming to school and wanting to learn.